Strikes to ground Edinburgh Airport flights this Christmas

 “The company’s belligerence is at serious risk of causing widespread travel disruption at Edinburgh Airport over the festive season.”

-The airline’s announcement says “North Air is the only fuel supply company providing services to domestic and long-haul flights from Edinburgh airport.”
+The union’s announcement says “North Air is the only fuel supply company providing services to domestic and long-haul flights from Edinburgh airport.”

 According to the Capa Centre for Aviation, North Air is one of five refuelling companies at Edinburgh airport, alongside Air BP, Shell Aviation, Q8 Aviation and Skytanking.
 The leading airlines at the hub – easyJet, British Airways and Ryanair – will not be affected.